Home Go to Yoga

 Do You Love Your Body?

 by Zelinda Yanez, RYT

-Editor´s Note from Brooke Nisbet: Body image may seem like a passe idea.
+Editor´s Note: Body image may seem like a passe idea.
 It's talked about a lot, over and over.
 I'd say this is because it remains an issue throughout all generations.
 The author of this piece discusses how practicing yoga can help you make the mind-body-spirit connection that will allow you to surpass the ego filled world of body shape and size.

 Do you love your body?
 Do you worry that it's not enough?
 Not thin enough, not curvy enough, not tall enough, not short enough, not strong enough, not flexible enough, not attractive enough?

 Would you believe that yoga can teach you to love your body?

 In our society, the common belief is that we ARE our bodies.
 If your body doesn't measure up to the current standard of beauty, then YOU are not good enough.
 You might be judged as not beautiful, not handsome, not smart, not cool, not worthy.
 This thinking seems to be especially prevalent amongst young people, which may be a contributing factor in the current bullying trend.

 In yoga, we talk about the mind, the body, and the spirit.
 We consider these to be three distinct parts of a person.
 The mind is the thinking part of the body, the body is the vehicle that helps one navigate through the world and accomplish one’s work, and the spirit is the actual self.
 The spirit might also be described as the soul, the part of a person that has emotions, motivates one’s behavior, and makes a person who he or she is.